Photonsters/anycubic-photon-docs/FAQ.md

 ### I'm considering buying an original Photon, I see there are Blue, Yellow, Orange and Red windows versions, what's the difference?
-All newer original Photons prior to October 2019 (with steel bodies) come with Yellow windows.
+All newer original Photons and new Photons come with Yellow windows.
 Older machines (prior to August, 2018) had Blue windows.
 Blue [doesn't block UV well](https://www.facebook.com/groups/AnycubicPhoton/permalink/1287895011355138/) and they were changed to yellow later, with newer firmware, slight revisions to uncap the top end of the Z lead screw and include a better PSU.

-Until end September 2019, these were the only two original Photon versions ever sold.
 Machines with Orange or Red windows are basically user mods.

 ### Can I print my original Photon (Classic) files on the look-alike Photon (Fauxton) or the Photon-S, or vice versa?
-Unfortunately not.
-The sliced files are incompatible.
-This post on the Photon Owners Group provides [details on the various different file formats.](https://www.facebook.com/groups/AnycubicPhoton/permalink/1821580714653229/)
+Since the November 2019 firmware update for the Fauxton and the Photon-S, original Photon files can be printed on the new look-alike Fauxton and the Photon-S. But unfortunately, not vice versa.
+The sliced files are still incompatible.
+This post on the Photon Owners Group provides [details on the various different file formats (before the firmware update).](https://www.facebook.com/groups/AnycubicPhoton/permalink/1821580714653229/)

 ### What about the differences between the original Photon (Classic) and the Photon-S?
 The Photon-S was released in February 2019, supposedly as an interim upgrade to the original Photon.
 However, it turned out to be a sidegrade, rather than a true upgrade.
 Due to the different motherboard, it's actually a completely *different* printer altogether.